out-of-cheese-error/gooseberry/CONTRIBUTING.md

     * Adding the `IGNORE_TAG` (found in `lib.rs`) removes a particular annotation from Gooseberry's consideration: i.e. it's removed from the database and never synced unless the tag is removed.
     * An annotation without any tags is stored in the database trees under the `EMPTY_TAG` key.
 This is not reflected in Hypothesis.

-* Calling `gooseberry delete` (with optional filters) deletes a set of annotations from Goosberry and optionally also from Hypothesis.
+* Calling `gooseberry delete` (with optional filters) deletes a set of annotations from Gooseberry and optionally also from Hypothesis.
 If it's just from Gooseberry then the `IGNORE_TAG` is added to each.
-* Calling `gooseberry move <group_id>` (with optional filters) moves a set of annotations from the Hypothesis group corresponding to `group_id` to the configured Gooseberry group and then re-sync the database to add these.
+* Calling `gooseberry move <group_id>` (with optional filters) moves a set of annotations from the Hypothesis group corresponding to `group_id` to the configured Gooseberry group and then re-syncs the database to add these.

 #### Possible improvements
 * More flexible tagging behavior.
 Now the user has to specify each tag one at a time for a set of filtered annotations.
 May make sense to have an interactive window with multiple selections and tagging on the fly.
 (Hard)